 Environmentally, there have been serious concerns with the gear associated with pot fishing, a popular technique to catch black sea bass.
 Ropes used to haul in pots or connect them to buoys can often become entangled with the critically endangered North Atlantic right whale during the mammal’s winter calving season along the Georgia coast.

-During the Summer of 2022, the Georgia Conservancy commenced a two-year research project funded by the University of Georgia Marine Extension’s Sea Grant program and in partnership with Sustainable Seas Technologies to study the innovation of on-demand traps, also known as “ropeless fishing gear”, to encourage sustainably-caught black sea bass.
+During the Summer of 2022, the Georgia Conservancy commenced a two-year research project funded by the University of Georgia Marine Extension’s Sea Grant program and in partnership with Sustainable Seas Technologies, Inc to study the innovation of on-demand traps, also known as “ropeless fishing gear”, to encourage sustainably-caught black sea bass.
 On-demand traps are a key solution to eliminating whale deaths caused by entanglement.
 A complete transition to on-demand traps could potentially allow fishers to catch Black Sea Bass between November and April when the calving North Atlantic right whales are migrating off the Southeast coast.
 There are several on-demand trap systems, or Subsurface Buoy Retrieval Systems (SBRS’s), on the market today that work in a variety of different ways.
 Essentially, these systems reduce the amount of time that gear is in the water.

 With the help of Makayla Stadler, a graduate student in Emory University’s Master of Development Practice program, and Lia Aleman, a graduate student at Savannah College of Art & Design, we are documenting stories and interviewing fishermen and -women about the rich tradition of harvesting black sea bass.
 Fishing for many commercial businesses is a family affair and way of life that has supported communities for generations.
 Listening to and elevating local stories and experiences is crucial not only for understanding the significance of pot fishing but also for designing environmentally sensitive solutions that work for the people who use them.